raul-izquierdo/english/sources/@Repasar/Social Relationships.md

     ?
 Mi padre no me deja ver ese programa : `My dad DOESN'T LET me watch that programme` ?
 Mi padre no me dejará ver ese programa : `My dad WONT'T LET me watch that programme` ?
 No me fue permitido ver ese programa : `I WASN'T ALLOWED to watch that programme` (no se puede usar _let_ en pasivo)

+## Ownership

+translate
+    ? ¿De quién son estas zapatillas que se quedaron en el campo de fútbol ayer? : `Whose trainers are these that were left on the football pitch yesterday?` - `Who do these trainers that were left on the football pitch yesterday belong to?`
+    ?
+Son del chico del parque : `They belong to the boy who left earlier`